 I felt discouraged and frustrated.
 I’d jumped through their hoops, and there wasn’t a soft landing.
 I made change after change and still got rejected.
-I actually drew the line at changing the vocabulary because I believed that all addicts and alcoholics needed to learn the vocabulary of recovery, just as we had to learn the language of addiction.
+Whether I was just stubborn, or correct, I would not change the vocabulary because I believed that all addicts and alcoholics needed to learn the words of recovery, just as we had to learn the language of addiction.
 Given that one piece of the curriculum was the TIERS Glossary of Recovery Terms, I thought that clients had a way to learn the new vocabulary.
 While the judge and the clients who were selected to determine the value of the curriculum sided with me on that, I lost the contract.

 But, it did teach me a lesson.
 As the old saying goes, “Everyone’s a critic.”
 Were their changes necessary?
 Some were, some weren’t.

-- We would be open to publishing new, seasoned, or somewhere in-between writers.
+- Be open to publishing new, seasoned, or somewhere in-between writers.

-- We would communicate with all who submitted in a timely manner.
+- Communicate with all who submitted in a timely manner.

-- We would publish “how-to’s,” memoirs, grammar instruction, poetry, and essays.
+- Publish “how-to’s,” memoirs, grammar instruction, poetry, and essays.

-- We would look for the bones in the writing.
+- Look for the bones in the writing.

-- We would not make people jump through unnecessary hoops.
+- Not make people jump through unnecessary hoops.

-- We would offer sound editing advice and see what the writer did with it by asking for a “revise and resubmit,” giving the writer another shot at publication.
+- Offer sound editing advice and see what the writer did with it by asking for a “revise and resubmit,” giving the writer another shot at publication.

 Now that we had our absolutes, we launched several campaigns to attract new writers.
 We were certain that writers would flock to the site to submit a guest post.
-We might have been somewhat naïve, because the reality was that we had to prove ourselves, too.
+Perhaps we were naïve because the reality was that we had to prove ourselves, too.

 We worked hard and did, but as we say in the south, “That’s all water under the bridge.”